If you have a few slices of halloumi leftover, you may be wondering if you can keep them and bring them back to life later.

 Here are some more creative ways to reheat halloumi.
 As with any method, just heat the halloumi until it’s warm because overheating it will leave you with hard, dried-out halloumi.

-If you can’t stand the microwave, an alternative on-the-go method is to use a toaster.
-You’ll need a toaster bag to stop any juices from falling into the toaster.
+- In the toaster: You’ll need a toaster bag to stop any juices from falling into the toaster.
 The bag also makes it easy to take the halloumi out.
 Toast the halloumi for 1-2 minutes, depending on thickness.

-Another idea would be a George Foreman grill (or something similar).
-I can see this working really well because it’s similar to outdoor grilling.
+- In a George Foreman grill: Another idea would be a George Foreman grill (or something similar).
 Put the halloumi on the George Foreman and close the lid for 30 seconds.
-The halloumi should heat through quickly.

 Can you eat halloumi cold?

-Yes, leftover halloumi is great when eaten cold.
+Leftover halloumi is great cold.
 It will have lost some of its squidgyness and have a harder texture, but it will still be delicious.
-You can eat it by itself, in a salad or a wrap, or paired with some fruit or meat.
+You can eat it by itself, in a salad or a wrap, or paired with some fruit and meat.

 How to store leftover halloumi